When You Are Overwhelmed By Your Stuff

 Before we sold and donated all of our possessions to travel the world, I was overwhelmed by the amount of sh*t I had.
 It was crazy.
 I bought countless books on decluttering, minimalism, and organizing to try and find a solution to my “problem”.
 Out of all the books I read, only one hooked me in and started to actually make a difference in my life.
 I owe complete credit for my minimalism transformation to Marie Kondo’s book- The Life-Changing Magic of Tidying Up.

 I remember seeing this book all over social media and reading all the reviews.
 People swore by it.
-One night I had had enough with all the stuff in my life so what did I do?
-I went out and but more stuff in the form of this book but that is beside the point.
+One night I’d had enough with all the stuff in my life so what did I do?
+I went out and bought more “stuff” in the form of this book but that’s beside the point.

 I Put A Spell On You

 I locked myself in my bedroom and dove in.
 In one night, I finished the book and immediately started the KonMari Method.
 Yes, she named these steps after herself!
 I almost quit in the middle of reading multiple times because I was so excited to start getting rid of stuff.
 I don’t know what witchcraft this Marie Kondo woman put in this book but the sh*t works.
 Seriously.
 Actually, I’m just now coming back to this post after stopping to read the book again. lol.